yuyulyu/yuyulyu.github.io/_posts/2020-08-05-leetcode-day-5.md

 #### Python

-**Solution 1**: Implement a hash table to record the number of each letters.
+**Solution 1**: Implement a hash table to record the number of each letter.

   ```python
   class Solution(object):